Chartiers Valley School District offers school based mental health services in all schools!

 - School shares concerns and problems to be addressed, as needed

-- Parents are able to partner with the school and Familylinks to help their youth to achieve goals.
+- Parents are able to partner with the school and service to help their child achieve goals.

 - Confidentiality will be strictly protected.
-Information shared with the school personnel requires written permission from the client/parent.
+Information shared with the school personnel requires written permission from the student/parent.

 - Cost of the session is billed to insurance and/or established via a sliding scale.
-If the youth’s insurance is not reimbursable to Familylinks, the family will be referred to an appropriate provider approved by their insurance carrier.
+If the insurance is not reimbursable, the family will be referred to an appropriate provider approved by their insurance carrier.

-3. Familylinks will call the parent and obtain additional information, such as the youth’s brief history and insurance information.
+- School-Based therapist will call the parent and obtain additional information and insurance information.

-4. Familylinks will schedule an appointment to occur at the school with the parent/guardian in attendance.
+- School-Based therapist will schedule an appointment to occur at the school.

-5. Counseling proceeds with student and includes the parent/guardian.
+- Therapy proceeds with student and may include the parent/guardian.

 - Closure of School-based services occurs when agreed upon goals have been accomplished.